AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 For example, you might ask your reviewer to clarify a particular comment, or ask for more guidance about how to implement the review.
 Or, you might just want to leave your reviewer a helpful note of some kind!

-The way to responding to an existing comment differs depending on which PR tab you are leaving the comment from:
+The way to respond to an existing comment differs depending on which PR tab you are leaving the comment from:

 - If you are in the **`Files changed`** tab, use the button `Add single comment` to reply (_do not use `Start a review`_):
     <figure markdown="span">